-It is a requirement that the boiler is installed and commissioned to the manufacturers instructions and the data fields on the commissioning checklist completed in full.
+It is a requirement that the boiler is installed and commissioned to the manufacturers' instructions and the data fields on the commissioning checklist completed in full.

-To instigate the boiler guarantee the boiler needs to be registered with the manufacturer within one month of the installation www.centralheating.co.uk
+To instigate the boiler warranty the boiler needs to be registered with the manufacturer within one month of the installation.
+The warranty rests with the end-user (consumer), and they should be made aware it is ultimately their responsibility to register with the manufacturer, within the allotted time period.